 • Speech.
 Ask them to repeat a simple phrase such as, “you can’t teach an old dog new tricks.”
 Is their speech slurred?

 • Time.
-If you see any of these symptoms – any of them – call 911 immediately!
-Do not drive them to the Emergency Department yourself.
-Call 911.
-Before they leave your house, EMS can start professional assessment and treatment with proper medications and equipment.
+If you see any of these symptoms, call 911 immediately.
+Do not drive the person to the hospital yourself.
+Emergency medical technicians can start assessment and treatment with proper medications and equipment.

 UH Cleveland Medical Center is the first hospital in Northeast Ohio to achieve The Joint Commission’s rigorous standards for Comprehensive Stroke Center Certification.
 This certification showcases our ability to treat the most complex stroke cases.
 Learn more about stroke diagnosis and treatment at University Hospitals.